9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 {% table %}

 1) Draw a blank 3x3 grid on the whiteboard.
-2) Write a short (3 line) program on the whiteboard.
+2) Write a short (3 or 4 line) program on the whiteboard.
 3) Explain sequence:
 ```
 When a computer executes code, it steps through the code in the correct order.
 This is called sequencing.